supermarin/Smart-Scroll-View/README.markdown

     - In the InterfaceBuilder, wire the scroll view outlet

 ## iPhone / iPad support
-It works for both iPhone/iPad, and all you have to do is extend the controller and wire your ScrollView in the Interface Builder.
+It works for both iPhone/iPad, and all you have to do is extend the controller and wire your scrollView outlet in the Interface Builder.

-## TODO
+## In progress..
 The support for the action sheets, pickers, etc